myriadrf/LimeSuite/docs/migration/equivalents.rst

      - ``lime::SDRDevice::GetTemperature()``
    * - ``LMS_SetSampleRateDir()``
-     - Loop for every channel and set ``lime::SDRDevice::ChannelConfig::Direction::sampleRate`` located at ``lime::SDRDevice::SDRConfig::channel`` for every channel, which is later passed to ``lime::SDRDevice::Configure()``
+     - Loop for every channel and set ``lime::SDRDevice::ChannelConfig::Direction::sampleRate`` located at ``lime::SDRDevice::SDRConfig::channel``, which is later passed to ``lime::SDRDevice::Configure()``
    * - ``LMS_SetNCOFrequency()``
      - + ``lime::SDRDevice::SetNCOFrequency()``
        + ``lime::SDRDevice::ChannelConfig::Direction::NCOoffset`` located at ``lime::SDRDevice::SDRConfig::channel``, which is later passed to ``lime::SDRDevice::Configure()``

-         Important note: it is an offset from the center frequency, not the frequency of the NCO itself.
+         Important change if switching to the variable version: it is an offset from the center frequency, not the frequency of the NCO itself.
    * - ``LMS_GetNCOFrequency()``
      - ``lime::SDRDevice::GetNCOFrequency()``
    * - ``LMS_SetNCOPhase()``